Multi-unit Assignment under Dichotomous Preferences

 \subsection{The Constrained Competitive Equilibrium with Equal Incomes}

 A second solution, which is substantially more complicated, requires to balance the supply and demand for goods when agents are endowed with equal budgets.
 These equal budgets are often normalized to one currency unit, a normalization that I also use.
 This solution is known as the {\bf Competitive Equilibrium with Equal Incomes (CEEI)} \citep{varian1974,hylland1979}.
-In MAPs, each agent can consume at most one unit of each object, hence having particular constraints on their consumption set that play a major role.
+In MAPs, each agent can consume at most one unit of each object, hence having particular constraints on their consumption set.
 I use the term {\bf Constrained Competitive Equilibrium} ({\bf CCE}, still with equal incomes) from now on to make this distinction obvious.

-The CCE solution is different from the CEEI as defined in \citet{hylland1979} in that they impose no constraints in the objects to be consumed: in our case agents never partially consume objects that have different prices, see Table 1 in their paper.
-This difference justifies the different terminology of CCE.
+The CCE solution is different from the CEEI as defined in \citet{hylland1979} in that in our case agents never partially consume objects that have different prices (see Table 1 in their paper).\footnote{That is, if an apple pie has a higher price than a pear pie, and the agent values them equally, the agent either fully consumes the pear pie and eats some or all of the apple pie, or the agent only consumes some of the pear pie and none of the apple pie.
+What can never occur in a CCE is that an agent consumes some, but not all, of the pear pie and some, but not all, of the apple pie.} This distinction justifies the different terminology of CCE.

 \begin{definition} A CCE for an MAP ($R,q$) is a pair of an RAM $Z^*$ and a non-negative price vector $p^*$ such that, $\forall i \in N$, agents maximize their utilities

 where $\beta_i(p)$ is the budget set defined as $\beta_i(p)=\{Z_{iM}\mid \sum_{k \in M} z_{ik} \leq \left\vert R_{iM} \right\vert: p \cdot Z_{iM} \leq 1\}$, and the market clears, so that